Kamil Ali-Jackson, Esq.

 Raul R. Rodriguez

 Jane Wasman, J.D., joined us as a director in March 2019.
 Ms. Wasman is a strategic leader with approximately 25 years of experience in the biopharma industry working with both large, multinational corporations and privately held start-ups.
 Ms. Wasman is founder and president of JWasman Advisors.
 She previously served from 2004-2019 at Acorda Therapeutics, a biotechnology company developing and commercializing neurology therapies for Parkinson’s disease, migraine and multiple sclerosis, most recently as President, International & General Counsel.
-At Acorda, she led global strategic development, including long-range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
-She currently is a consultant to the company.
+At Acorda, she led global strategic development, including long range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
 Prior to joining Acorda, Ms. Wasman held various leadership positions at Schering-Plough, including Staff Vice President and Associate General Counsel.
 Previously, Ms. Wasman was an attorney at two global law firms and Associate Counsel for the U.S. Senate Veterans’ Affairs Committee.
 Ms. Wasman is Chair of the Board of Sellas Life Sciences, a public oncology-focused biotech company, as well as Chair of its Nominations & Governance Committee.
-She has served since 2007 on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee and as Chair of its Public Policy Committee.
-Ms. Wasman graduated magna cum laude from Princeton University, and earned her J.D. from Harvard Law School.
+She is also a member of the Board of Directors of Athersys since November 2020, as well as Chair of its Audit Committee.
+She has also served as a member of the Board of Directors for Cytovia Therapeutics.
+From February 22, 2007, she also served on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee, and currently serves on its Senior Advisory Committee.
+Ms. Wasman graduated magna cum laude from Princeton University and earned her J.D. from Harvard Law School.